TheOdinProject/curriculum/web_development_101/project_installations.md

 * These systems typically run a more-or-less full featured linux distro, so you can do all of the things you see in the tutorials and lessons here.

 #### Cons
-* You have to use the text editor that their services provide, which generally are not as good as the text editors you can install locally.
+* You have to use the text editors that their services provide, which generally are not as good as the text editors you can install locally.
 Atom, sublime text etc.
 * The free tier's of these services have a memory limit, normally 1GB.
 This can be a major limitation after a while.

 ### What You'll Be Installing